 FIG. 1 is a block diagram illustrating a network 100 using an inner layer application programming interface (ILAPI) to communicate between nodes on network 100.
-Network 100 includes a transmit application 102 with a corresponding TCP/IP stack 104, a data link layer 106 and a inner layer application programming interface (IL API) 108 facilitating communication between transmit application 102 and layers within TCP/IP stack 104.
-Further, network 100 also includes a first intermediate gateway or router node represented by IP stack 1110 and data link layer 112 and a second intermediate gateway or router node represented by IP stack 114 and data link layer 116.
-Receive application 118 in network 100 has a TCP/IP stack 120, data link layer 122 and a IL API 124.
-Physical connection 126 provides a connection to each of these nodes through their respective data link layers using a physical access protocol such as CSMA/CD.
+Network 100 includes a transmit application 102 with a corresponding TCP/IP stack 104, a data link layer 106 and an inner layer application programming interface (IL API) 108 facilitating communication between transmit application 102 and layers within TCP/IP stack 104.
+Further, network 100 also includes a first intermediate gateway or router node represented by IP stack 110 and data link layer 112 and a second intermediate gateway or router node represented by IP stack 114 and data link layer 116.
+Receive application 118 in network 100 has a TCP/IP stack 120, data link layer 122 and an IL API 124.
+Physical connection 126 provides connection to each of these nodes through their respective data link layers using a physical access protocol such as Carrier Sense Multiple Access/Collision Detect (CSMA/CD).

-Conventional layered communications provides applications with application to application or peer-to-peer or communication capabilities.
+Conventional layered communications provides applications with application-to-application or peer-to-peer communication capabilities.
 Information at the lower layers of the protocol stack are masked from the application through abstract interfaces.
 This simplifies network programming over the IP stack but does not provide much flexibility if access to these other layers is desired.
-IL API 108 and IL API 124 provides this communication capability to both transmit application 102 and receive application 118 have access to IP stack 110 and IP stack 114 directly using their respective IL API.
-Additionally, transmit application 102 and receive application 118 also have access to other protocol layers using the IL API such as data link layer 112 and data link layer 116.
+IL API 108 and IL API 124 provides this communication capability to both transmit application 102 and receive application 118.
+For example, transmit application 102 and receive application 118 have access to IP stack 110 and IP stack 114 directly using their respective IL API.
+Additionally, transmit application 102 and receive application 118 also have access to other protocol layers, such as data link layer 112 and data link layer 116, using their respective IL API.

 FIG. 2 illustrates many different types of network information available at these different layers in the protocol stack.
 This block diagram illustrates an application 202 passing through an IL API 204 to gain access to a transport layer 206, a network layer 208, and a data link layer 210.
-At transport layer 206, application 202 has access to the transport protocols TCP 212, UDP 214, and other transport 216.
+At 5 transport layer 206, application 202 has access to the transport protocols TCP 212, UDP 214, and other transport 216.
 TCP 212 or Transmission Control Protocol is a connectionoriented protocol that provides a reliable, full-duplex, byte stream for a user process.
-Most conventional Internet applications use TCP 212 and allow TCP 212 to interface with the IP layers below.
-UDP 212 or User Datagram Protocol is a connectionless protocol also for user processes, however, it does not guarantee that UDP datagrams will ever reach their intended destination.
-Because TCP and UDP both access the IP layer the protocol is often referred to as simply TCP/IP.
+Most conventional Internet appli-10 cations use TCP 212 and allow TCP 212 to interface with the IP layers below.
+UDP 214 or User Datagram Protocol is a connectionless protocol also for user processes, however, it does not guarantee that UDP datagrams will ever reach their intended destination.
+Because TCP and UDP both access the 15 1P layer the protocol is often referred to as simply TCP/IP.